isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

 The RANSAC is based on following idea

-- Match the descriptors of two point clouds and build correspondence set
+- Find a best matching descriptors and build correspondence set
 - Iterate following loop

     - sample a few correspondences from the correspondence set
-    - compute transformation matrix using a few correspondences
+    - compute transformation matrix using the sampled correspondences
-    - apply the computed transformation matrix and count inlier points
+    - apply the computed transformation to source point cloud and count inlier points
-    - update output if the computed transformation is better than prior iterations
+    - update output if the computed transformation is better than that of in prior iterations

-Function ``registration_ransac_based_on_feature_matching`` takes several arguments.
-To list,
+Function ``registration_ransac_based_on_feature_matching`` performs RANSAC based matching and takes several arguments.
+To list:

 - source and target point clouds: ``source_down, target_down``
 - n-dimentional feature descriptors: ``source_fpfh, target_fpfh``
 - distance threshold that is used for determining inliers: ``0.075``
-- transform computation method given a set of correspondences ``TransformationEstimationPointToPoint``
+- a method for computing transformation matrix: ``TransformationEstimationPointToPoint``
-- number of sampling correspondences ``4``
+- number of sampling correspondences: ``4``
-- a list of correspondence checking criterion
+- a list of correspondence checking criterion:

-    - ``CorrespondenceCheckerBasedOnEdgeLength`` specify edge length of a point set is similar to the other points
+    - ``CorrespondenceCheckerBasedOnEdgeLength`` specify affordable length difference between edge from a source point set compared to edge of the target point set
-    - ``CorrespondenceCheckerBasedOnDistance`` specify minimum distance when consider two correspondences are adjacent
+    - ``CorrespondenceCheckerBasedOnDistance`` specify maximum Euclidean distance to consider transformed points are adjacent to another points

-- RANSAC parameters ``RANSACConvergenceCriteria(4000000, 500)``
+- RANSAC parameters: ``RANSACConvergenceCriteria(4000000, 500)``

     - maximum allowable iteration is ``4000000``
-    - quickly terminate after ``500`` iteration if all the criterions are met
+    - can terminate after ``500`` iteration if all the criterions are met

 The estimated transformation from RANSAC loop is stored in ``result_ransac.transformation``.
 The script displays following registration.

 .. image:: ../../_static/Advanced/global_registration/ransac.png
     :width: 400px

-Note that the point clouds are downsampled, and the alignment is not perfect as the transformation is estimated from a few correspondences.
+Note that the purpose of global registration is to get rough initial pose.
+The point clouds are downsampled, and the alignment is not perfect as the transformation is estimated just from a few feature correspondences.

 .. _local_refinement: